Irondequoit Creek

 It is described as a freestone stream with spring and groundwater influences.

-The creek has a few named tributaries, the most significant of which is Allen Creek, which flows through Brighton and Penfield, forming a confluence in Panorama Valley Park.
+The creek has a few named tributaries, the most significant of which is Allen Creek, which flows through Brighton and Penfield and forms a confluence in Panorama Valley Park.

 Fishery